 Like with many of those stories, it’s almost entirely masculine.

-There seems to be a sense that the supernatural exists, but it’s not overt.
+There seems to be a sense in society that the supernatural exists.
+But it’s not overt.

 Devolver video games are anachronistically huge in that world.
 Serious Sam, Hard Reset, Hotline Miami and the like are big hits at the arcade and in comics.

 Wang’s comics collection also hints at a different world.
 There are 1920s Belgian bande dessinée (but horror-themed), and strange crossovers between various types of Silver AgeSuper-hero comics from the late 1950s to the early 1970s manga, US comics and various European comics, etc..
 It’s intriguing.

 Much of the action in Shadow Warrior occurs after contact with the Shadow Realm.
 Hence the name.